Man Doing Electrical Repair On A Home Being Refurnished

 ARV benefits both buyers and sellers in the real estate market.
 It gives potential investors the background information they need to make educated decisions about the project's scope and the investment's value.

-When trying to sell an investment property, sellers should also use ARV to determine the repairs that should increase its value for the buyer.
+When trying to sell an investment property, sellers should also use ARV to determine the repairs that should increase the property’s value for the buyer.

 ARV works by looking at comparable properties, estimating renovation costs, using the ARV formula and ultimately deciding what repairs would be worth it.